leviramsey/akka/akka-docs/src/main/paradox/common/other-modules.md

-# Other Akka modules
+# Other Akka libraries

 This page describes modules that compliment libraries from the Akka core.
-See [this overview](https://doc.akka.io/libraries/akka-core/current/typed/guide/modules.html) instead for a guide on the core modules.
+See [this overview](https://doc.akka.io/libraries/akka-core/current/typed/guide/modules.html) instead for a guide on the core library modules.

+All Akka libraries and their current versions are listed at **[Akka libraries versions](https://doc.akka.io/libraries/akka-dependencies/current/)**.

+Please find the **Akka SDK** documentation at [doc.akka.io](https://doc.akka.io).

 ## [Akka HTTP](https://doc.akka.io/libraries/akka-http/current/)